poulok/governance/voting-procedure.md

 1. Changes to the membership of a group
 2. Changes to the permissions of a group
 3. Adding or removing a group
-4. Modifications to the documentation in this governance repository.

 The intent is for maintainers to vote on any change to membership, roles, procedures, or guidelines.